RamonBell/my_ha_setup/README.md

   I use a combination of Aquara Zigbee, Sonoff RF and Kerui 433 Mhz RF motion detectors.

 * Relays/switches
   I use Sonoff Basics flashed with Tasmota for lamps and other things that I wanted to make smart but not use a plug for.
 I have one Sonoff Basic ZBR3.
-Use it as a cordinator for my Zigbee system.
+Use it as a coordinator for my Zigbee system.
 Basically since it is always powered it helps with the mesh aspect of the Zigbee network.

 * Plugs
-  The plugs I use are a comibnation of Sonoff S26 and Sonoff S31 power monitoring plugs.
+  The plugs I use are a comibnation of Sonoff S26 and Sonoff S31 power monitoring plugs I have them on just about everything even if they dont need to be switched on or off just for power monitoring.

 * RF Devices
   I use alot of RF devices throughout my house.
 The are very low power and battery operated.
 Here is yaml for the devices that I use. https://github.com/RamonBell/RF_devices/blob/main/yaml
 <p align="right"><a href="#top" title="Back to top">🔝</a></p>

 # Automations
- The majority of my automations, in one way or another, have to due with mine and my wife's unique work schedule and how things are turned on and off based on if we are home or  not or if we have a guest, or if we are on vacation, or if we are at work.
+ I use node red for the majority of my automations.
+In one way or another the flows, have to due with mine and my wife's unique work schedule and how things are turned on and off based on if we are home or not or if we have a guest, or if we are on vacation, or if we are at work.
 Since my wife works nights and sleeps during the day, and I work four days a week very earily in the am, I use input booleans, location tracking and other methods to determine things that happen in the house.
 ## Security Automations
    COMING SOON see https://github.com/RamonBell/my_ha_setup/projects/1
 ## Location Automations